If you have issues with barcodes on items from vendors, you can troubleshoot them using these tips.

 Avoid resizing barcodes

-The exact spacing and proportions of a barcode are essential for successful scanning.
-If a vendor needs to change the size of a barcode, they should re-generate the barcode in the desired dimensions rather than enlarging or shrinking an existing barcode.
+If a vendor needs to change the size of a barcode, they should reprint the label rather than enlarging or shrinking an existing barcode label.

 Avoid non-standard characters

-Because the SKU field in Green Bits can't be edited to include non-standard characters, if you encounter a barcode that includes such a character, print new barcode labels from Green Bits and stick them on top of the vendor-generated barcode.
+If you see a barcode that includes special characters, print new barcode labels from Greenbits and stick them on top of the barcodes that don't work.

 Include white space